Azure-Samples/open-liberty-on-aro/guides/howto-deploy-java-liberty-app.md

 To deploy and run your Liberty application on an ARO 4 cluster, containerize your application as a Docker image using [Open Liberty container images](https://github.com/OpenLiberty/ci.docker) or [WebSphere Liberty container images](https://github.com/WASdev/ci.docker).

-### Build application image
+### Build and run the application locally with Docker

-Complete the following steps to build the application image:
+Before deploying the containerized application to a remote cluster, build and run with your local Docker to verify whether it works:

 1. Change directory to `2-simple` of your local clone.
-2. Run `mvn clean package` to package the application.
+1. Run `mvn clean package` to package the application.
-3. Run one of the following commands to build the application image.
+1. Run one of the following commands to build the application image.
    * Build with Open Liberty base image:

      ```bash